 Back ribs: The meat is between the bones

-The ribeye steak is among the most expensive cuts of beef, and that's a back rib on the left of the steak in the photo.
-The ribeye is a fabulous hunk of meat that is tender and juicy, in my humble opinion the best meat on the cow.
+Back ribs are popular for barbecue, but I prefer shorties.
+The ribeye steak (above right) is among the most expensive cuts of beef, and that’s a back rib on the steak in the photo.
+The ribeye is a fabulous hunk of meat that is tender and juicy, in my humble opinion the best steak on the cow.
 Ribeyes lie in the dorsal area, on top of rib bones near the spine, towards the front of the animal, just behind the shoulder.

-Ribeyes and strip steaks are often sold boneless which leaves the back rib bones available for sale separately.
-The bones usually are 6-8" long, slightly curved, with very little meat on top and a nice finger of meat between them.
+Ribeyes and are often sold boneless which leaves the back rib bones available for sale separately.
+The bones usually are 6-8″ long, slightly curved, with very little meat on top and a nice finger of meat between them.
 Why so little meat on top?
-Because it is so valuable the steaks are cut "to the quick" off the bone, leaving little meat behind.
-The bones often show through, and are called "shiners".
+Because it is so valuable the steaks are cut “to the quick” off the bone, leaving little meat behind.
+The bones often show through, and are called “shiners”.
 They usually come in sections of about seven bones.

 Back ribs are good for braising because the marrow is a stupendous source of flavor for stews, and they are popular for barbecue, but they are not my favorite cut for barbecue because they have so little meat and they must be cooked to well done to be made tender.

-Short ribs: The meat is
+Short ribs: The meat is on top of the bones

-Short ribs are cut several ways:
+Short ribs are fabricated several ways:

 English Cut Short Ribs

 Shown below, this is the most common cut.
-There are usually 4-5 bones from 3-8" long.
+There are usually 4 bones about 3″ long, 7 to 8″ wide, and about 1″ to 2″ thick.
 They can be sold as a rack or as a package of individual ribs.
+Short ribs often have a layer of fat on top, although some butchers remove it.
 This is the way I like to buy them.
-The slab is about 7" x 8" and about 1" to 2" thick.
+You can see the thin leathery membrane which can be left on to help hold things together.
+It will get tough and nobody will eat it.

 Flanken Cut Short Ribs

-Flanken cut rib bones are typically only 1/2" to 1" long and they are popular in Asian and Mexican groceries.
+Flanken cut rib bones are typically only 1/2″ to 1″ long and they are popular in Asian and Mexican groceries.
 There is a lot of hard fat but the meat absorbs marinades well and is tasty if grilled.
 Try the Korean Kalbi marinade.
-This cut is also good braised. and I've even cut it off the bone and used it for stir fry.
+This cut is also good braised. and I’ve even cut it off the bone and used it for stir fry.

 Short Rib Riblets

-Often shorties are sold in individual bone sections ranging from 1" to 6" long.
-Here is a typical riblet, a section of a single bone about 2" long and 1.5" wide.
-These are very versatile and they're great for braising, for slow cookers, for barbecue, and for Korean Kalbi.
+Often shorties are sold in individual bone sections ranging from 1″ to 6″ long.
+Here is a typical riblet, a section of a single bone about 2″ long and 1.5″ wide.
+These are very versatile and they’re great for braising, for slow cookers, for barbecue, and for Korean Kalbi.
 Just try to select a package with meaty hunks.
 Butchers usually try to hide sections that are mostly fat among the good ones.

 Boneless Short Ribs